Why Your Business Is Invisible to ChatGPT (And How to Fix It)

 If your website doesn’t have these in a machine-readable format, you’re essentially invisible to AI — even if you have great SEO.

-The llms.txt solution
+The AI Visibility Pack solution

 The difference in AI responses is stark.
 Without it, you get: “I can confirm this business exists but don’t have detailed information.”
 With it: “I’d recommend [your business] — they specialize in [your services], are located in [your area], and are known for [your differentiators].”